Shreeyash01/React-apps/README.md

 # React-apps
 Some basic apps made using React.
+And then combined all apps in one app and routed them using the React Router.